• Skip to primary navigation

 Just imagine that you are in the middle of a creamy soup, and to thicken the soup to your liking, you need to add 1 tablespoon of potato starch.
 What to do if you don’t have it under your hands?
 I will give you a few options with which you can replace the potato starch without running like crazy to the nearest local store.

-Before we will go into the alternatives, let’s find what the potato starch actually is and how it helps your dishes to become more delicious.
+Before we will go into the alternatives, let’s find out what potato starch actually is and how it helps your dishes to become more delicious.

 What Is Potato Starch?